multiformats/cid/README.md

 We are figuring this out at this time.
 It will likely be a table of formats for secure distributed systems.
 So far, we want to address: IPFS's original protobuf format, the new IPLD CBOR format, git, bitcoin, and ethereum objects.

+> **Q. What is the process for updating CID specification (e.g., adding a new version)?**

+CIDs are a well established standard.
+IPFS uses CIDs for content-addressing and IPNS.
+Making changes to such key protocol requires a careful review which should include feedback from implementers and stakeholders across ecosystem.

+Due to this, changes to CID specification MUST be submitted as an improvement proposal to [ipfs/specs](https://github.com/ipfs/specs/tree/main/IPIP) repository (PR with [IPIP document](https://github.com/ipfs/specs/blob/main/IPIP/0000-template.md)), and follow the IPIP process described there.

 ## Maintainers

 Captain: [@jbenet](https://github.com/jbenet).